Installing Dundas BI on Linux

 sudo dundasbi --wizard

-Type 5 to begin configuring the reverse proxy.
-Select an instance from the list by typing the corresponding number for the instance.
+Enter the number indicated for the step Hookup Reverse Proxy to Instance, then select an instance from the list by typing the corresponding number for the instance.

 Select whether to use SSL by selecting y or n.